- What are the main duties of the taskforce/what do taskforce members do?

 - How were members of the Community Collaborative selected and are you still accepting members?

-50 individuals from the UWaterloo campus community, mostly members of BIPOC communities, expressed interest in joining the community collaborative.
+50 individuals from the UWaterloo campus community, mostly members of Black, Indigenous and other racialized communities, expressed interest in joining the community collaborative.
 This group has already and will continue to play a pivotal role in providing feedback and guidance on the work of PART.

 Last Updated: December 11, 2020